astrellon/simple-tsx-vdom/README.md

 Also the whole thing is one Typescript file so it's pretty easy to manually add it to your own source code.

 ## Features
-- Small file size (just over 2kb after compression)
+- Small file size about 2.5kb after compression.
 - Simple API, controlled via a class that can be subclassed for fine grain control.
 - No dependencies.
 - Written in Typescript.